 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 The font color is black, please do not use colored font.
 SI units should be used throughout the text.

-The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the following information
+The first page(s) of your manuscript no matter the submission category all manuscripts are required to include a title page with the the following information:

 - All author names and affiliations,